 You’ve found the perfect guy, but there’s a problem—you have to move to another city because of a job promotion, and you don’t know if he is willing to keep your relationship going while you’re gone.

-But neither of you haven’t made that exclusive commitment yet, even though you want to, and you don’t know if he will commit since you’re moving away.
+But neither of you have made that exclusive commitment yet, even though you want to, and you don’t know if he will commit since you’re moving away.
 How can you get a guy to commit to a long-distance relationship?

 To get a guy to commit to a long-distance relationship, be a close friend and support him when you can, stay in contact with him without pressure, and make your own life while staying in his.
 However, you can’t force a guy to commit to you if he doesn’t feel it, no matter what you try to do.